Checklist and tips for reporting pollutant releases

 Reporting errors

-lf you meet the MPO reporting threshold for a Part 1 substance, report all releases, disposals and transfers for recycling, even if the quantity eventually released is zero
+if you meet the MPO reporting threshold for a Part 1 substance, you must add the substance to your report and report all releases, disposals and transfers for recycling; if the quantity eventually released, disposed of or recycled is zero, you must still add the substance and indicate the lack of reportable quantities by selecting the appropriated checkbox(es) within the system

-do not report National Pollutant Release Inventory (NPRI) substances contained in final products shipped to customers or end users
+do not report substances contained in final products shipped to customers or end users

 to avoid double-counting, do not report disposals as both on-site and off-site